 What is Pandas Dataframe?

 Pandas is a library that enables data analysis in Python.
-It’s very easy to use and quite similar to the programming language R’s data frames.
-It’s open-source and free.
+It’s very easy to use and quite similar to the data frames in the programming language R. It’s open-source and free.

-When working datasets from real experiments we need a method to group data of differing types.
+When working with datasets from real experiments, we need a method to group data of differing types.
 For instance, in psychology research, we often use different data types.
 If you have experience in data analysis with SPSS, you are probably familiar with some of them (e.g., categorical, ordinal, continuous).

 Then the data might look like this: